DRIVER-EU/csharp-test-bed-adapter/README.md

 Build `CSharpTestBedAdapter` and reference the compiled DLLs `CSharpTestBedAdapter.dll`, `CoreMessages.dll` & `StandardMessages.dll` into your own application.

-Next to the compiled `CSharpTestBedAdapter.dll`, there is a `CSharpTestBedAdapter-settings.xml`, where you can change the following adapter settings:
+Next to the compiled `CSharpTestBedAdapter.dll`, there is a [CSharpTestBedAdapter-settings.xml](https://github.com/DRIVER-EU/csharp-test-bed-adapter/blob/release/trial_4/src/CSharpTestBedAdapter/CSharpTestBedAdapter-settings.xml), where you can change the following adapter settings:
 * The name of the application that uses this adapter
 * The heartbeat interval
-* Location of the authorisation certificate (not implemented yet)
+* __security.protocol__: the security protocol this adapter is using (PLAINTEXT or SSL)
+* __security.certificate.path__: the path of the authentication certificate; this is the client's public key (PEM) :: only needed when `security.protocol = SSL`
+* __security.keystore.path__: the path of the PKCS#12 keystore (client keypair + certificate) for client authentication :: only needed when `security.protocol = SSL`
+* __security.keystore.password__: the password for the PKCS#12 keystore :: only needed when `security.protocol = SSL`
 * The URL of the Kafka broker
 * The URL of the schema registry
 * (A)synchronized sending of messages (not implemented yet)